101 Dalmatians (franchise): 101 Dalmatians: The Series (1997–1998)

 An American animated television series produced by Walt Disney Television Animation in association with Jumbo Pictures.
 The show ran from September 1, 1997 to March 4, 1998 on ABC and the Disney-Kellogg Alliance for two seasons of 65 episodes.
 It is based on a combination of the 1961 original animated film, and its 1996 live-action remake.
 The series as a whole, follows the adventures of the numerous puppies from the Disney franchise.
 Three puppies in particular, Lucky, Rolly and Cadpig, are the main focus of the show along with their friend Spot, a chicken who wants to be a dog.

 101 Dalmatian Street (2019–2020)

 A British animated television comedy series produced by Passion Animation Studios, set in 21st-century London, which follows the adventures of Dylan and his sister Dolly.
 Dylan and Dolly are descendants of Pongo and Perdita, who protect and take care of their 97 younger siblings.
 After first airing sneak peeks in December 2018, the series officially premiered in the UK on March 18, 2019, and concluded on February 22, 2020 for 26 episodes.

 Related productions

 Once Upon a Time

 An alternate version based on the Disney version of Cruella de Vil appears in the fourth and fifth seasons of the live-action television series Once Upon a Time, where she is portrayed by Victoria Smurfit.
 In the series, Cruella is a witch who possesses the power to control animals.
-Smurfit also played other alternate version of the character in the series' penultimate episode, "Homecoming".
+Smurfit also played another alternate version of the character in the series' penultimate episode, "Homecoming".